SynapticSage/SynapticSage/ReadMe.md

 I'm Ryan.

-I'm a quantitative programmer completing a PhD in Neuroscience under Shantanu Jadhav.
+I'm a quantitative programmer completing a PhD in Neuroscience under Dr. Shantanu Jadhav.

 My work spans brain rhythms and temporal representations for solving memory-guided tasks.
 I have extensive experience in time-series analysis and bayesian decoding, and experience with emerging statistical sequence models.